Sadek-Dhokar/Sadek-Dhokar/README.md

 <div align="center">

-*Building the foundation to create intelligent industrial systems*
+*Building the business and technical foundation to create intelligent industrial systems*

 </div>